aitorlb/launch_school/RB129/test/classes_and_objects.md

 # Classes and objects

 Classes are templates from which objects are created.
-Classes define what state and behavior objects can have.
+Classes define what states and behavior objects can have:
+- States track information for individual objects and are implemented in Ruby via instance variables.
+- Behaviors are what objects are capable of doing and are implemented in Ruby via instance methods.

 Objects are instances of a class.
 The process of creating a new object or instance from a class is called instantiation.
-Individual objects of the same class can contain different state.
+Individual objects of the same class can contain different state, but they all share the same behavior.

 Classes are defined in Ruby using the `class` keyword followed by a name.
 The name must begin with a capital letter and by convention we use the CamelCase naming convention.
 The class definition is terminated by the `end` keyword.

 Objects are instantiated in Ruby by calling `#new` on a class.
 Whenever a new object of a class is created using the `#new` method, Ruby looks for a method named `#initialize` and, if found, it is called on the newly created object with the arguments that were passed to the `#new` method.
+We refer to the `#initialize` method as a constructor, because it is a special method that builds the object when a new object is instantiated.

 ```ruby
 class Greeter